 There are a number of small NVRAM devices in the Fiery server that contain operational firmware.

 These devices contain non-customer specific operational information.
 The user does not have access to the data contained on them.

-2.2.4 Hard Disk Drive
+2.2.4 Hard disk drive and solid state drive

-During normal print and scan operations as well as during creation of job management information, image data is written to a random area on the hard disk drive (HDD).
+During normal print and scan operations as well as during creation of job management information, image data is written to a random area on the hard disk drive (HDD) and solid state drive (SSD).